VoronDesign/Voron-Documentation/community/howto/samwiseg0/btt_smart_filament_sensor.md

 runout_gcode:
     M117 Runout Detected!
 ```
-## NOTE:
+## WARNING:
 **You will want to ensure that you have good pause and resume macros.
-Your resume macro may need to prime the nozzle slightly so there are no gaps where the printer resumes**
+Your resume macro may need to prime the nozzle slightly so there are no gaps where the printer resumes.
+Ellis has good examples on [their GitHub](https://github.com/AndrewEllis93/Print-Tuning-Guide/blob/040d31c6daaed23c2a1a353545e7ee442a232f32/articles/useful_macros.md)**